This product is rated 4.8 of 5.0 stars.

 Red Cardinal Flower Lobelia For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

 Very infrequently, this plant stands up to four feet tall.
 This plant will often spread between 10 and 14 inches.
 Red Lobelia, the bright red flowers are tubular, with the upper lip having two lobes while the bottom rim has three.
-Despite its name, this plant is not attractive to cardinals, but it will likely attract hummingbirds and butterflies to your landscaping.
+Despite its name, this plant is not attractive to the red bird, but it will likely attract hummingbirds and butterflies to your landscaping.
 Named after the red robes that Roman Catholic cardinals wear.
 Expect the flowers to appear in early summer and last through early autumn.
 After the flowers fade, a blue-green seed pod will look.

 This plant loves to be wet and will tolerate brief periods of flooding—many mulches around this plant help the soil retain moisture.
 This showy Flower prefers full sun in colder climates, while in warmer climates, it prefers some shade during the day's heat.